Leaflet: A guide to Adult Social Care and Health

 - extra care schemes

-Your eligibility for these types of accommodation will depend on the outcome your needs assessment.
+Your eligibility for some of this accommodation will depend on the outcome of your Care Act needs assessment.

 For more information you can contact us.